 Not typically.
 Because white is the default color of paper, it is simply recognized as the absence of any ink.

 However, when using colored paper, white ink may be used if any text or graphic requires it.
 We DO NOT have the ability to print white ink at this time.

 Once I submit the documents, how long will it take to finish my job?

 We always strive to provide an accurate estimate of the turnaround time for each job we do.
+Turnaround depends on a number of factors, including print specs and quantity.
 Typically we ask for 3-5 business days to complete a job.
 However, we’ll always work with you to find ways to complete your project when you need it.